 It’s easy to move around Jordan by road.
 Signage is generally good (and bilingual, in Arabic and English) and road quality is mostly high.
 Jordan is also small - few journeys between points of interest take longer than 2 hours.

 You should always carry bottled drinking water with you in your vehicle, in case you are stranded in the daytime heat.
-Be prepared in winter (Dec-Feb) for heavy rain, fog and/or snowfall to block roads or hinder progress, especially in high-altitude areas around Ajloun, Tafila, Petra and Ras Al Naqab, as well as in the elevated western suburbs of Amman.
+Be prepared in winter (December to February) for heavy rain, fog and/or snowfall to block roads or hinder progress, especially in high-altitude areas around Ajloun, Tafila, Petra and Ras Al Naqab, as well as in the elevated western suburbs of Amman.

 The highways are reasonable but the local driving style can be erratic.
 For most visitors, in most situations, a 4-wheel drive vehicle is not needed.
 If you intend to drive off-road in the deserts, in Jordan’s east and south, you are best advised to make contact with a local guide or driver in advance.